hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/696_scc_xi.md

 ceremonials, and people are observing them according to the opinions of the Brahmins.
 Why then do you speak like that?

 Swamiji: I don't find it.
-Where do the tenfold Samskâras or purifying ceremonies enjoined by the Shastras obtain still?
+Where do the tenfold Samskāras or purifying ceremonies enjoined by the Shastras obtain still?
 Well, I have travelled the whole of India, and everywhere I have found society to be guided by local usages which are condemned by the Shrutis and Smritis.
 Popular